VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 `vmalert` supports "hot" config reload via the following methods:

 * send SIGHUP signal to `vmalert` process;
-* send GET request to `/-/reload` endpoint;
+* send GET request to `/-/reload` endpoint (this endpoint can be protected with `-reloadAuthKey` command-line flag);
 * configure `-configCheckInterval` flag for periodic reload on config change.

 ### URL params